Lestrimelitta limao: Description and identification

 The Lestrimelitta limao species is divided into the workers, males and queens within each colony.
 Males are about the same size as workers, but the queens are noticeably larger.
 All members of the species are of shiny black coloration with hairs sparsely found on the body and densely found of the femora and tibiae.
 The hairs on the tibiae are short and yellow, while the sparse body hairs are black.
 The wings of L. limao contain barely noticeable cubital veins.
 Additionally they are identifiable by their lack of a functional worker corbiculae, elongated gut, fewer olfactory discs, and through their unique cleptobiotic behavior.
 A L. limao colony is generally composed of guards, workers, and scouts that all work towards raiding neighboring stingless bee colonies.
 There is no job specialization according to age.

 Queens

 The queen of Lestrimelitta limao will mate with multiple males.
 While there is one gravid queen, there are typically two or three virgin queens within a colony.
 The queen has longer and more robust legs than the workers or the males as well as a more developed malar space.
-While their wings are similar is shape and structure to workers, queen wings contain four to five hamuli.
+While their wings are similar in shape and structure to workers, queen wings contain four to five hamuli.
 Gravid queens range from nine to 10.5 millimeters in length while virgin queens are approximately seven millimeters in length.